 What this does is if the player is pressing the left button, it sets the player character’s x scale

-To -1 and when the player presses the right button, then his x scale will be set to 1 and he’ll flip to face the right.
+to it’s negative value and when the player presses the right button, then his x scale will be set to it’s positive value and he’ll flip to face the right.

 5. Getting the camera to follow the player